TOLDOTECHNIK/buildroot-webkit/README.md

 ### SSH, serial console
 SSH (dropbear) is enabled by default.
 You can ssh into it with `ssh root@rpi0.local` or `ssh root@rpi3.local`

-The device will setup a TTY on the UART (ttyAMA0).
+The device will setup a TTY on the UART (ttyAMA0, baud rate: 115200).
 You can connect to it with an USB serial converter.
 Ensure to use 3.3V level!

 **Console output on ttyAMA0 while booting**